vtex-apps/reviews-and-ratings/docs/README.md

 ### Step 2 - Defining the app settings

-1. In the Admin dashboard, go to `Apps > My Apps` and then click the `Reviews and Ratings` box:
+1. Access the Admin, go to `Apps > My Apps` and then click the `Reviews and Ratings` card:

 ![apps-reviews-and-ratings](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-reviews-and-ratings-1.png) _When using Admin v3_